seasonedfish/fishersun.com/src/content/posts/margin-widths-different-for-the-same-content-width/index.md

 ---

 Of course!
-I had only developed on my Mac, and since on Mac the scrollbar is displayed on top of the page, I had never had this problem.
+I had only done web dev on my Mac, and since on Mac scrollbars are overlaid on pages, I had never had this problem.

-But on Windows, the scrollbar is separate, so it shifts the content to the left.
+But on Windows, scrollbars take up their own space, so they shift content to the left.

-My blog page didn't have enough content to make the browser to display a scrollbar, so its content was *unshifted* while the other pages' content were shifted.
+My blog page didn't have enough content for a scrollbar, so its content was *unshifted* while the other pages' contents were shifted.

 Looking up solutions for this, I found a [CSS snippet from StackOverflow](https://stackoverflow.com/a/7607206) that makes the browser always display a scrollbar.